CutieCity/guide/docs/cutie-city/custom-emoji.md

 ## Page Controls

 There are currently **1624** custom emoji on this page.
 That's a lot!
+:flareon_wink:

-Here are some handy controls to help you browse them more easily:
+Here are some handy controls to help you navigate and browse them more easily:

 <div class="grid two-columns" markdown>